 #6 Finally executes normal ViewResult processing

-All this class really does is apply a mapping function (which we'll set to be AutoMapper's mapping function) to ViewData.Model before continuing on with the regular ViewResult work (6).
+All this class really does is apply a mapping function (delegate) (#2) (which we'll set to be AutoMapper's mapping function) to ViewData.Model before continuing on with the regular ViewResult work (6).
 But we make sure to expose the destination type (4) so that we can verify it in unit tests.
 Unlike when using the attribute, we can know for sure that the action is mapping to the correct destination type.
 Shown in listing 19.12, with a helper function, we can easily use this result in our actions.

 Listing 19.12 Using AutoMappedViewResult in an action